Charged rotating quantum black holes: Introduction

-The unique properties of quantum black holes stem from the double holography proposal \cite{Karch:2000gx,Almheiri:2019hni,Chen:2020uac,Geng:2020qvw,Almheiri:2020cfm,Chen:2020hmv,Geng:2020fxl,Chen:2020jvn,Ling:2020laa,Hernandez:2020nem,Neuenfeld:2021wbl,Geng:2021mic,Grimaldi:2022suv,Karch:2022rvr,Chang:2023gkt,Myers:2024zhb}.
-That is, the braneworld may be viewed from three perspectives on equal footing: the bulk, the brane, and the boundary \cite{Panella:2024sor}.
+The unique properties of quantum black holes stem from the double holography proposal \cite{Almheiri:2019hni,Geng:2020qvw,Almheiri:2020cfm,Geng:2020fxl,Chen:2020jvn,Ling:2020laa,Neuenfeld:2021wbl,Geng:2021mic,Karch:2022rvr,Myers:2024zhb}, which can be used to study the page curve and black hole information paradox \cite{Hawking:1975vcx,Hawking:1976ra,Page:1993wv,Page:2013dx} based on the quantum extremal island prescription \cite{Faulkner:2013ana,Engelhardt:2014gca,Penington:2019npb,Almheiri:2019psf,Almheiri:2019qdq,Chen:2020uac,Chen:2020hmv,Hernandez:2020nem,Grimaldi:2022suv,Suzuki:2022xwv,Takayanagi:2025ula} beyond the classical extremal surfaces \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt,Casini:2011kv,Dong:2013qoa}.
+That is, the braneworld may be viewed from three perspectives on equal footing: the bulk, the brane, and the boundary.
 From the bulk perspective, the theory we deal with is that of classical gravity in $\text{AdS}_{d+1}$, coupled to an ETW brane (that is asymptotically $\text{AdS}_{d}$) with tension $\tau$.
 From the brane perspective (which is intermediate between the bulk and boundary), the theory is one of dynamical gravity coupled to a $\text{CFT}_{d}$ with a UV cutoff.
 This cutoff CFT on the brane communicates with a boundary $\text{CFT}_{d}$ ($\text{BCFT}_{d}$) \cite{Takayanagi:2011zk,Fujita:2011fp,Geng:2022dua} on the conformal boundary of the bulk space via transparent boundary conditions.
 Finally, from the boundary perspective, the object of interest is the $\text{BCFT}_{d}$.
 This perspective is viable when the gravitational theory on the ETW brane is itself dual to a defect $\text{CFT}_{d-1}$ ($\text{DCFT}_{d-1}$) \cite{Yamaguchi:2002pa}, as described previously.
-Therefore, the boundary perspective is that of a CFT living on the fixed conformal boundary (as opposed to the dynamical ETW brane), which is coupled to the conformal defect \cite{Panella:2024sor}.
+Therefore, the boundary perspective is that of a CFT living on the fixed conformal boundary (as opposed to the dynamical ETW brane), which is coupled to the conformal defect.
 In \cite{Feng:2024uia}, doubly holographic black hole thermodynamics was constructed for charged quantum black holes based on the idea of viewing the brane tension as a thermodynamic variable \cite{Frassino:2022zaz}.
 The first laws and mass (energy) formulas from the bulk, brane, and boundary were worked out.
 In section \ref{je93p8923} of the present paper, we continue to extend this study to the charged and rotating case.
 Furthermore, we analyze the phase transitions and criticality of the quantum black holes.
 Critical exponents are derived, and the elimination of the re-entrant phase transition for the charged or rotating quantum black holes is demonstrated.
 In particular, we demonstrate that charged, rotating, and charged rotating quantum black holes do not exhibit re-entrant phase transitions.
 The critical exponents of these re-entrant phase transitions are calculated numerically and shown to be not of the standard mean field type, while those associated with non-re-entrant phase transitions are shown to be identical to those of classical charged $\text{AdS}$ black holes investigated in \cite{Kubiznak:2012wp}.
 Our work serves as a further extension of the study of holographic black hole chemistry \cite{Karch:2015rpa,Visser:2021eqk,Cong:2021fnf,Cong:2021jgb,Ahmed:2023snm,Ahmed:2023dnh,Gong:2023ywu,Mann:2024sru}.